WHAT IS EID UL-FITR LIKE IN EGYPT?

 Muslims across the globe are always united in one activity whenever the fasting period is around – Ramadan.
 You will find both young and old Muslims observing this season of holiness and spirituality.
 After fasting for thirty days, the holy month ends with a period of celebration.
 As the first of the two canonical festivals of Islam, Eid ul-Fitr marks the end of Ramadan (the holy fasting season).

-Eid ul-fitr in Egypt is a time of private visits and hospitable receptions when friends visit one another, gifts are presented, and new clothes are worn.
+Eid ul-Fitr in Egypt is a time of private visits and hospitable receptions when friends visit one another, gifts are presented, and new clothes are worn.
 This season is always marked as a public holiday, as it is indeed a season to relish for Muslims.
-But what is Eid ul-fitr like in Egypt?
-Here are some interesting facts about what to expect when you go to celebrate your end of Ramadan in Egypt.
+But what is Eid ul-Fitr like in Egypt?
+Here are some interesting facts about what to expect when you go to celebrate the end of Ramadan in Egypt.

 EID UL-FITR IN EGYPT

 Eid ul-Fitr is one of the biggest celebrations in Egypt.
 In fact, it is a three-day holiday in Egypt.
 The word Eid (from the Arabic language) implies celebration, feast, and recurring joy but to Egyptians, this word rings more than just bells.
 If you were to mention the word Eid to any Egyptian, he would respond with a sense of delight, reflecting a heart full of joy as if he were still a child.